BlacKkKlansman: Critical response

+Filmmaker Martin Scorsese praised the film, saying "The picture takes you to a safe place — we're watching a movie, it's up on a screen — and suddenly we're catapulted into now ...
+Right next to you.
+Because it's not only real, what you're seeing up there on the screen — it's happening.
+It is happening.
+And it's sanctioned by government...It transcends the medium, what he did there in the last 10 minutes.
+It's cinema and it's beautiful."

 Filmmaker Boots Riley, whose feature film debut Sorry to Bother You also premiered in 2018, criticized the film for its political perspective.
 While Riley called the craft of the film "masterful" and cited Lee as a major influence on his own work, he felt that the film was dishonestly marketed as a true story and criticized its attempts to "make a cop the protagonist in the fight against racist oppression", when Black Americans face structural racism "from the police on a day-to-day basis".
 In particular, Riley alleged that the film glossed over Stallworth's time spent working for COINTELPRO to "sabotage a Black radical organization" and objected to the film's choices to portray Stallworth's partner as Jewish and to fictionalize a bombing "to make the police seem like heroes".
 Lee responded in an interview with The Times on August 24, stating that while his films "have been very critical of the police ...
 I'm never going to say that all police are corrupt, that all police hate people of color."